Early in 2018, a friend and I were talking about money.

 So, the news hit me pretty hard.
 The article didn’t get into the details, so I have no idea what actually happened to cause the separation.

 Looking back on things, I realize my surprise was just a case of naivety.
 No one is 100% safe from divorce.
-Really, all of us who don’t know the Mustache family on a personal level have no idea what their lives are really like.
+Really, all of us who don’t know the Mustache family personally have no idea what their lives are really like.

-When I started drinking the mustache kool-aid, I wasn’t following a real person, I was following the projected thoughts of a real person.
+When I started drinking the mustache kool-aid, I wasn’t following a real person; I followed the projected thoughts of a real person.
 Even when you read the most transparent of us bloggers, you’re still getting a polished version of reality.
-Just the fact that we pick and choose what we write confirms we’re creating something that isn’t 100% real.
+The fact that we pick and choose what we write confirms we’re creating something that isn’t 100% real.

 Does Getting a Divorce Discredit Someone’s Advice?

-Mr. Money Mustache talks about a lot of things besides money on his blog, but I never went to his site looking for relationship advice.
+Mr. Money Mustache talks about many things besides money on his blog, but I never went to his site looking for relationship advice.
 I read his posts to get inspired in the art of frugality because he takes frugal living to the next level.

-I can’t say I’ve found anything in Mr. Money Mustache’s site that I could consider as bad money advice.
+I can’t say I’ve found anything on Mr. Money Mustache’s site that I could consider bad money advice.
 If you want to become financially independent at a young age, going down the path of Mustachianism is one of the fastest ways to become wealthy I’ve ever heard of.

 Should Happiness Be Our Life Goal?

 I highly respect Mr. Money Mustache’s writings and think he’s a great person to follow for money advice.
-I find myself veering away from him when it comes to life goals though.
-I don’t agree with him when he says happiness should be the number one life pursuit.
+I find myself veering away from him when it comes to life goals, though.
+I’m afraid I have to disagree with him when he says happiness should be the number one life pursuit.